 They measure between 12.1-14.6 ft (3.7-5m), weighing 1,500-4,000 lb.
 Males grow larger than females.
 They have light and dark mottling, with a small head and short beak.

 Narwhals change in color as they grow older, with old animals appearing entirely white.
 Young narwhals are blotchy gray or brown, turning gray before becoming black, then a mottled light and dark color before eventually turning white.

 The North Atlantic right whale is between 49 and 52 ft (15-16m), weighing between 34 and 78 tons.
 Females grow larger than males.
 They live mainly on krill and copepods.
 They are slow swimmers but can be acrobatic.
 Their behavior includes lobtails, flipper-slaps, and frequent breaches.

 The North Atlantic right whale is curious and approaches boats.
 Their name comes from this behavior: whalers thought they were the ‘right’ whale to catch.

 They have a single calf after 12-13 months gestation.
 They have no dorsal fin, a dark body, and a large head covered in rough skin patches.

 North Pacific Right Whale

-They are one of the most critically endangered species of whale, with an estimated population of 400-500 in the world today.
+They are one of the most critically endangered whale species, with an estimated population of 400-500 today.

 Northern Bottlenose Whale